 Job Outlook for Vet Techs in Delaware

 In Delaware and nationally, the demand for qualified veterinary technicians is growing.
-By illustration, the Bureau of Labor Statistics (BLS Dec.
-2015) anticipates a 19 percent increase in openings in this field around the country between 2014 and 2024, a figure that’s substantially higher than the average growth projected for all occupations in that time period (7 percent).
-Additionally, the most recent figures from CareerOneStop (2014)—a data organization partnered with the US Department of Labor—indicate that veterinary technologists and technicians occupy the fourth fastest growing career for people with associate degrees in Delaware with an expected 14% increase between 2014 and 2024.
+By illustration, the Bureau of Labor Statistics (BLS May 2017) anticipates a 20 percent increase in openings in this field around the country between 2016 and 2026, a figure that’s substantially higher than the average growth projected for all occupations in that time period (7 percent).
+Additionally, the most recent figures from CareerOneStop (2018)—a data organization partnered with the US Department of Labor—indicate that veterinary technologists and technicians occupy the twelfth fastest growing career for people with associate degrees in Delaware with an expected 14% increase between 2014 and 2024.

 Where Do Vet Techs in Delaware Work?